 Looking out for potential candidates

-Here's a detailed guide on how to hire remote developers.
+Here's a detailed guide on how to hire a remote team of developers.

 But is it worth it?
-Spending months on hiring an individual to be unsure in the end?
+Spending months on the hiring process for an individual to be unsure in the end?

-All the programmers are chosen by hand after passing a series of tests that include solving complex problems and writing code.
-These tests take more than five hours and cover a wide range of topics, such as data structures, algorithms, systems design, software specializations, and frameworks.
+All the programmers are chosen by hand after passing a series of tests, including solving complex problems and writing code.
+These tests take over five hours and cover various topics, and specialized skills such as data structures, algorithms, systems design, software specializations, and frameworks.